 Hognose snakes don’t seem to “expand” as well as other snakes, possibly because they’re not constrictors and had to adapt to smaller, slower prey.
 Prey items should be the same diameter as the snake’s head, no larger.
 As the snake grows, gradually increase the size of the prey.

-If it is too large, your snake may regurgitate, which is extremely stressful for the snake and can compromise their health.
+If it is too large, your snake may regurgitate, which is extremely stressful for the snake and can be dangerous to their health.
 For this reason, it’s better to offer multiple small meals rather than one big meal.
 Simply wait until the hognose has finished swallowing one prey item, then offer another.
 If the snake is hungry, it will take it.
+However, if your snake starts to gain too much weight, scale back on the number of prey items per feeding.

 - PRO TIP: It is better to feed your hognose hairless rodents than those that are old enough to grow hair.
 It is said that hair can cause digestive problems, especially with Easterns.
 We can safely assume that Southerns will also experience trouble, since they are also amphibian specialists.